peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Returns:</b>

-π rounded to the given precision.
+The constant π rounded to the given precision.

 <b>Exceptions:</b>